avhz/RustQuant/README.md

         <img alt="Discord" src="https://img.shields.io/discord/1146771658082881636?logo=discord">
 </p>

-A Rust library for quantitative finance tools.
+A Rust library for quantitative finance.

-:dart: I want to hit a stable `v0.1.0` by the end of 2023, so any feedback, suggestions, or contributions are strongly welcomed!
+:dart: I want to hit a stable `v0.1.0` by the end of 2023, so any feedback or contributions are strongly welcomed!

 <div align="center">